apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### ZO Context Extension

-These are my thoughts, this has never been done.
+These are my thoughts, to my knowledge this has never been done.

 Right now the most popular way to do Transformer context length extension is through RoPE scaling.
 You could also use YaRN, or NoPE, or any manner of other things.
 I don't really have any opinions about the particular strategy.